kommalapatisahil/kommalapatisahil.github.io/index.md

 3. Introducing a problem encountered with Heterogeneous platoons and presenting one possible solution. **Indian Control Conference, IIT Delhi, JAN 2019** [link](https://ieeexplore.ieee.org/document/8715606)

 ## Posters
 1. Fluid Mixers at Micro-scale.
+URSMEC 2019.
 [Poster](https://github.com/kommalapatisahil/kommalapatisahil.github.io/blob/master/files/MEC_URS_2018_Kommalapati_sahil.pdf)
 2. Vehicle control using Matlab.
+URSMEC 2019.
 [Poster](https://github.com/kommalapatisahil/kommalapatisahil.github.io/blob/master/files/Sahil_Kommalapati_MEC_URS_2018.pdf)

 # Other works online:

 I truly believe that elegant and clear teaching is a skill that is fundamental to the overall learning process and I thoroughly enjoy it.
 It strengthens my authority and confidence over the specific material and it ultimately nurtures my abilities towards better scientific communication.
-So, in that spirit, I have recently picked up the habit of writing about things that I find exciting and impactful.
+So, in that spirit, I have picked up the habit of writing about things that I find exciting and impactful.
 Visit my Medium page on the left (or top, if you are on your phone) to check out some of my articles.

 # A call for collaborations.